charlietran01/03_week_Charlie/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-The density plots of rentals throughout a da is similar for both weekend days and the fivve weekdays also have similar density plots.
+The density plots of rentals throughout a da is similar for both weekend days and the five weekdays also have similar density plots.

 The variable `client` describes whether the renter is a regular user (level `Registered`) or has not joined the bike-rental organization (`Causal`).
 The next set of exercises investigate whether these two different categories of users show different rental behavior and how `client` interacts with the patterns you found in the previous exercises.
 Repeat the graphic from Exercise \@ref(exr:exr-temp) (d) with the following changes: